Tips to Avoid Grass Tetany

 Signs Your Cow Could have Grass Tetany

 “Symptoms of tetany include cows staggering, excitability, involuntary muscle contractions, convulsions, frothing at the mouth, and vocalization.
 Tetany can strike quickly, leaving the animal dead within hours of the onset of symptoms, making detection and treatment that much more difficult.
-In the battle against grass tetany it’s best to try to prevent it rather than treat it.”
+In the battle against grass tetany, it’s best to try to prevent it rather than treating it.”

 -Southern States (source)

 Preventing Grass Tetany couldn’t be easier – Magnesium.

 There are several steps you can take to minimize your chances of ever having to deal with Grass Tetany: